jclaggett/seqex/README.md

 model(s) can be initialized and updated up when `se/-begin` and `se/-continue` are called.
 Most standard Seqexes do not build any model at all and ususally return an empty sequence of models.
-The exceptions to this are the standard capturing seqexes: `se/cap` and `se/recap`.
+The exceptions to this are the standard capturing seqexes: `se/cap`, `se/cap-one` and `se/recap`.

-`se/cap` requires a Seqex and may have an optional finalize function.
-It captures all tokens examined by seqex that were not judged with an Invalid verdict.
-Those tokens are either then immediately returned or are passed to finalize and its return value is used in their place.
-Any sub-models created by the Seqex under `se/cap` are then appended after the captured tokens.
+`se/cap` and `se/cap-one` require a Seqex and both may have an optional finalize function. `se/cap` captures all tokens examined by Seqex that were not judged with an Invalid verdict. `se/cap-one` captures only the last non-Invalid token.

-`se/recap` wraps a Seqex (like `se/cap`) but requires a finalize function.
+The captured token(s) are either then immediately returned or are passed to finalize and its return value is used in their place.
+Any sub-models created by the Seqex under `se/cap` or `se/cap-one` are then appended after the captured tokens.

-This time the finalize function is given all models created by Seqex and its return value is treated as a sequence of one or more models.
+In constrast, `se/recap` does not capture tokens at all.
+Instead it wraps a Seqex (like `se/cap`) and requires a finalize function which takes all models captured by the wrapped Seqex.
+The return value of finalize must be a sequence of zero or more models.

 Most of the standard Seqexes (e.g., `se/ord`, `se/qty+`) will return a list of models from seqexes below them.
-Also, `subex` will return any model built from the Seqex it wraps.
+Also, `subex` will return a sequence of models built from the Seqex it wraps.

 There are a lot of interesting possiblities with model building but I need to experiment with this before saying much more about it.
 I will say that combining constraints with arbitrary model building is quite powerful.
-You've been warned.
+You have been warned.

 ### Example